mozilla/experimenter/contributing.md

   - Fix any broken tests
   - Ensure coverage remains at 100% by adding new tests for any uncovered lines.

-1. When all tests and checks are passing, commit all your changes into a single commit and name the commit with a brief description of the change and `fixes #123` where `#123` is the issue number.
+1. When all tests and checks are passing, commit all your changes into a single commit and follow the [Git Commit Guidelines](#git-commit-guidelines)
-You can add any additional descriptive information to the message body of the commit, but the issue number must be present in the first line of the commit.
-Example: `Add new dashboard link fixes #123`

 1. Push your branch up to your fork and submit a pull request on to main.
 Add any additional information you'd like to the pull request body, including descriptions of changes, screenshots